 We are able to provide a limited number of reduced-fee positions in the Master Gardener Volunteer Educator Training as part of our fellowship program.
 You will receive the same educational and volunteer opportunities as Option 1 above.

-- Fellowship (You pay $75 materials fee) Available to participants if your income is below the 2016 Federal Poverty Guidelines based on the number of people in your household.
+3A.
+Fellowship (You pay $75 for materials): Available to participants if your income is below the 2018 Federal Poverty Guidelines based on the number of people in your household.

-- Scholarship (You pay $75 materials fee + $175 program fee = $250) Available to participants that don’t meet the Federal Poverty Guidelines, but can’t afford the full cost of the Master Gardener training.
-We are looking for volunteers with special skills (bi-lingual, expereince educating diverse audiences) for these reduced-fee slots.
+3B.
+Scholarship (You pay $75 for materials + $175 for program tuition = $250): Available to participants that don’t meet the Federal Poverty Guidelines, but can’t afford the full cost of the Master Gardener training.
+We are looking for volunteers with special skills (bi-lingual, experience educating diverse audiences) for these reduced-fee slots.
 Payment plans are available if you pay by cash or check.

-Here are the criteria for these reduced-fee positions:
+Here is the criteria for the Fellowship (You pay $75) positions:

 - You want training and mentoring to increase your knowledge and skills to serve as a garden-based educator.

-- If your income is the threshold, apply for the SCHOLARSHIP option
+- If your income is above the threshold, apply for the 3B.
+SCHOLARSHIP option.